marcusabate/Kimera-LCD-ROS/README.md

 ## ROS Launch Arguments

 * `bool log_output` is sent to LoopClosureDetector for sending output to a log file
-* `int verbosity` is sent to LoopClosureDetector for printing messages to console
+* `float cache_time` is sent to the closure visualizer node.
+It represents the length of the cache for the transform listener buffer.
+This should be set to the length of the rosbag dataset
 * `bool visualize` is for starting and publishing to RVIZ
+* `bool use_sim_time` simply sets the `/use_sim_time` global parameter

+Additionally, make sure the set parameters for the `LoopClosureDetector` module in [LCDParameters.yaml](/param/EUROC/LCDParameters.yaml).
+In particular you need to set the path for the VIO vocabulary module.

 ## TODO

 - [ ] Support for offline rosbag parsing
-- [ ] Publish numerical error in loop closures based on ground truth
 - [ ] Update ROS wrapper to current spark_vio_ros framework
 - [ ] Refactor to inherit from spark_vio_ros to prevent code duplication
 - [ ] CMakeLists.txt and package.xml cleanup